Equilibrium of Data Markets with Externality: Online setting with learned valuation

-Using the to-be-defined lemma \ref{lemma:concentration}, one can invoke the Upper Confidence Bound (UCB) algorithm to get an online effective regret that scales $\Tilde{\Oh}(\sqrt{2^k T})$ for each buyer.
-This may be unsatisfactory, and we look to exploit the closeness property to obtain better bounds.
-This assumption makes our setting similar to bandits in metric spaces.
-Common techniques here, like an $\epsilon-$cover over the arm-space, are however ill-suited to our discrete space with a metric with respect to only a single arm, $\gammai^d$. \citet{kleinberg2019bandits} propose a general purpose \emph{zooming} algorithm, which adaptively discretizes a region proportional to its reward.
+The metric assumption is far weaker than linearity as it still allows rich levels of correlation between options.
+A common technique in metric bandits is to uniformly cover the space of arms and UCB over the arms in the cover \citep{slivkins2019introduction}.
+This is practical when arms are in a continuous metric space since covering can be arbitrarily dense; in Hamming space however, any center in the covering is at least $\tfrac{1}{k}$ away from an arm it covers, leading to degenerate bounds. \citet{kleinberg2019bandits} propose a general purpose \emph{zooming} algorithm, which adaptively discretizes a region proportional to its reward.
 It maintains a set of \emph{active} arms, each of which \emph{covers} any arm falling within its confidence radius.
-At every round, it ensures that all arms are covered by some active arm, and selects an arm from the active set using the UCB rule.
-As \citet{kleinberg2019bandits} illustrate the near-optimality of this algorithm, we consider each buyer adopting a variant of this.
-While our proposed algorithm (given below) is similar, obtaining good regret bounds through this requires more careful analysis.
-The utility of $\gamma$ depends on both the gain and externality and all buyers act simultaneously.
-This requires a more careful concentration analysis (lemma \ref{lemma:concentration}).
-More importantly, distance in Hamming space is quantized: distance between two elements can only take on $k$ distinct values, which means elements are at least $\frac{1}{k}$ apart and a large number of elements are the same distance apart and cannot be strictly compared.
-This makes packing in such spaces tricky and we use a novel argument for this (lemma \ref{lemma:packing}).
-The techniques used to address these issues may be of independent interest in bandit settings with exponential arms.
-Lastly, we give bounds not only with respect to the buyer's effective utility but also show that this process leads to low social welfare regret, mimicking the result in theorem \ref{theorem:wrae_offline} in the offline setting.
+It ensures all arms are covered at every round, and selects from active arms using the UCB rule.
+Given the near-optimality of this algorithm in metric settings, we adapt this for our purpose \citep{kleinberg2019bandits}.
+While our proposed algorithm (given below) is similar to the original, obtaining good regret bounds requires more careful analysis.
+The value of $\gamma$ depends on both the gain and externality which requires a stronger concentration result.
+More importantly, distance in Hamming space is quantized.
+This means that any two distinct elements are at least $\frac{1}{k}$ apart and there are a large number of elements that cannot be strictly compared.
+While the zooming algorithm in pathologically worst instances cannot improve upon standard algorithms, we show that in many natural instances, it performs significantly better.
+Our insights may be of independent interest in bandit settings with exponential arms.
+We present the algorithm below and continue the analysis thereafter.